perseas/Pyrseas/docs/yamltodb.rst

     Specifies the location of the YAML specification.
 If this is omitted or specified as a single or double dash, the specification is read from the program's standard input.
-However, if the :option:`--directory` option is used, that takes precedence.
+However, if the :option:`--multiple-files` option is used, that takes precedence.

-.. cmdoption:: -d <directory>
+.. cmdoption:: -m, --multiple-files
-               --directory <directory>

-    Specifies the root of a two-level directory tree where the YAML specification files are present.
-See `Directory Tree Output` under :doc:`dbtoyaml` for further details.
+    Specifies that input should be taken from YAML specification files present in a two-level (metadata) directory tree.
+See `Multiple File Output` under :doc:`dbtoyaml` for further details.

 .. cmdoption:: -n <schema>
                --schema <schema>